nikolaydubina/go-recipes/README.md

 ### ➡ Table-driven benchmarks

-Simlar to tests, Go supports table driven benchmarks, which is very helpful to generate benchmarks for fine gradation of meta parameters.
+Simlar to tests, Go supports table-driven benchmarks, which is very helpful for fine gradation of meta-parameters.
 More details in the Go [blog](https://go.dev/blog/subtests).

 ```go
 func benchIteratorSelector(b *testing.B, n int) {